First Period Worcester

 Early European Decoration 1755-1765.
 The influence and impact on the Worcester factory by Meissen cannot be understated.
 The Meissen style flower painting came to the fore.
 Some patterns and colour grounds were directly copied from Meissen originals.
 Other decorative styles in this period include pencilled figures and miniature scenes of European figures in landscapes.
 Birds in landscapes and intricate flower displays were often associated with the artist James Rogers.
 Factory marks were infrequently used on polychrome wares during this period and identification is based upon an understanding of the paste and glaze and recognition of distinctive Worcester shapes

 James Giles and Externally Decorated Worcester Porcelain.
-The capital was at a disadvantage to other regions with regards to porcelain manufacture.
+The capital was at a disadvantage to other regions with regards to porcelain works and manufacture.
 Clay and coal to fire kilns had to be brought from long distances.
 Isleworth, Vauxhall, Limehouse, Bow and sadly even the great Chelsea factory were to fail or close or relocate.
 London did however play a very significant role in the development of decoration on English porcelain.
 It was fashionable, a huge population centre and it traded with the world.
 This created wealth, something on which the greatest craftsman and artisans in jewellery, furniture, clothing, art and porcelain decoration had to predicate.

 The names of Richard Horwood, Taylor and Abbot, JH O’Neale and others have for the most part been forgotten.
 That of James Giles has not.
 Giles was responsible for the more ambitious and prestigious forms of polychrome decoration including the majority of the coloured grounds and his cisele gilding is of the finest quality.